abehbood/VMC_Help/AIE/FFT_Stream/README.md

 * The twiddle factor data type must be an integer type if the input/output data type is an integer type.
 * The twiddle factor data type must be `cfloat` if the input/output data type is a float type.

-#### Point Size (FFT Size)
+#### FFT Size
 This is an unsigned integer which describes the point size of the transformation.
 This must be 2^N, where N is in the range 4 to 16 inclusive.

 #### Input Window Size (Number of Samples)
 Describes the total number of samples used as an input to the FFT block on all the ports.
-This parameter should be an integer multiple of the _Point Size_, in which case multiple FFT iterations will be performed on a given input window.
+This parameter should be an integer multiple of the _FFT SIZE_, in which case multiple FFT iterations will be performed on a given input window.
 This reduces the number of times the kernel needs to be triggered and as a result the overhead incurred due to triggering the kernel is reduced and overall throughput increases.
 This parameter must be in the range of 2^4 and 2^16, inclusive.

 #### Scale Output Down by 2^
 Describes the power of 2 shift down applied before output.
 For _cfloat_ data type, the value for this parameter must be zero.